See Phuket And Die, Chapter Thirteen

 Good news, Jip saw two satellite dishes on top of trucks in the police parking lot.
 That meant at least two TV stations.

-Jip pulled into the lot and drove carefully around cars and trucks and a crowd of people, right up to the front of the station.
+Jip pulled into the lot and drove carefully around cars and trucks and a crowd of people, right up to the front of

 Colonel Sanitasut was the first to reach the truck and he was fuming mad.
 ‘Damn you Jilted.